le1nux/crawly/README.md

 # Crawly
-... a crawler that retrieves news articles via RSS feeds.
+... a crawler written in Python that retrieves news articles via RSS feeds.

 # Description
 _Crawly_ retrieves RSS feeds in a pre-defined interval and checks whether there are any new RSS items present.